bscheiman/AppCreator/README.md

 # Setup

-Once created, your app needs to add the AppCreator package via NuGet.
+Once created, your app needs to add the `AppCreator` and `AppCreator.UI` packages via NuGet.
 This will add a crapload of references to the main PCL project.

 # Post setup

-- Add `Acr.XamForms.UserDialogs` package to iOS/Android
+- Add `AppCreator.UI` package to iOS/Android
 - Add `[assembly: Dependency(typeof(UserDialogService))]` to `AppDelegate.cs` and `MainActivity.cs`
 - Add reference to `System.Net.Http` (not NuGet, just the native reference)